GhostOverdrive/UpToDownShooterJS/README.md

 # UpToDownShooterJS
-Simle shuter on JS.
+Simple shooter on JS.
-Made by Ligat.
+Made by GhostOverdrive.
 You can also download it on http://ligatarch.dx.am/

 Just download it and run in your Internet Browser.